kanjisense

 The 206 rhymes of the Guangyun transcribed

 For those with prior knowledge of historical Chinese phonology, here is a reference table of the 206 rhymes of the Guangyun in the notation system used in Kanjisense.
 This is so that you may see at a glance how the various rhymes or finals are represented in this notation system.
 Each character in the table serves as a section header in the Guangyun dictionary (with the exception of the two characters in grey, which were placed with other sections for space reasons).
-Each row contains characters which may be said to differ only in tone.
+Each row contains characters whose finals may be said to differ only in tone.
 As is tradition, characters with final stop consonants (in the so-called "entering tone") are grouped with characters ending in nasal consonants.

 Some Guangyun rhymes are represented in this notation with a variety of forms.
 These cases notation, are marked with a note, including an example character and the nature of the divergence.